The Old Royal Postal Road along the UNESCO Protected Nærøyfjord is an easy hike in some of the most beautiful nature Norway can offer.

 From Undredal to Bakka and boat to Bleiklindi

 Next day we woke up to a beautiful day, and the sun was shining from a clear blue sky.
 We had breakfast on the pier at Undredal, down by the Aurlandsfjord.
 The movie Frozen I is inspired by this small village, with the surrounding steep mountains rising straight up from the fjord.
-It was difficult to break up, we could stay there all day long.
+It was difficult to break up, we could stay there all day long (video below is not from this trip).

 We drove to Gudvangen and continued out the fjord to Bakka.
 We had arranged in advance to meet Svein from Kystled Nærøyfjorden there, and he took us over the fjord in his boat.
 Svein helps people who need conveyance across the fjord, and we were informed about him when we called the Tourist Information at Flåm.
 The boat took us over to Bleiklindi, the starting point of the hike.